 Guzman, a Breakthrough student herself, understands this better than most.
 She joined the program as a 6th grader at Fulmore Middle School (now Lively Middle School) and has relied on her Breakthrough mentors to help her through her mother’s incarceration and conflicts with her stepfamily, as well as challenges applying to college and securing financial aid.
 “If you have people in your life who will find any way to be there for you,” she says, “you never feel alone, especially when you want to give up.”

-That kind of teaching tour de force is often what low-income or first-generation students need most, says Griffith, Breakthrough’s executive director.
-“They need someone who believes in them before they believe in them no matter what barriers they face.”
+That care is often what low-income or first-generation students need most, says Griffith, Breakthrough’s executive director.
+“They need someone who believes in them before they believe in them, no matter what barriers they face.”

-That’s the question Reynoso asked herself as she stood in the wind just inside the barbed-wire perimeter of Natzweiler-Struthof.
-She felt the weight of her responsibility as a citizen of the world — as someone who wants to teach citizens of the world.
+Last fall, as the wind whipped around her and she stood surrounded by the barbed-wire perimeter of Natzweiler-Struthof, she felt the weight of her responsibility as a citizen of the world — as someone who wants to teach citizens of the world.
 “Suddenly the history that I’d only read and learned about felt very real,” she says.
 “I realized we all have the chance to choose something different for ourselves and our community.”

 By the Numbers